 PTZOptics YouTube Live Integration Videos

-At PTZOptics we strive to provide integration videos for YouTube Live.
+At PTZOptics we strive to provide integration videos for streaming to YouTube Live.
 PTZOptics hosts our weekly, live webinars using YouTube Live as our CDN.
-Watching any of our recorded webinars is an example of how you can stream to YouTube Live.
-In these videos, lead support technician Andrew Chatfield and director of business development Paul Richards review the compatibility and limitations of the PTZOptics cameras when it comes to streaming to YouTube Live.
+Watching our recorded webinars is an example of how to stream to YouTube Live.
+In these videos, Lead Support Technician Andrew Chatfield and Director of Business Development Paul Richards review the compatibility and limitations of the PTZOptics cameras when streaming to YouTube Live.
 In general, you can connect a PTZOptics camera via HD-SDI, HDMI (with capture card) USB to your Mac or PC OR directly over your network to your live streaming software and then stream to YouTube Live.
 For more information, visit our Knowledge Base.

 In this video, we review how to live stream directly to YouTube with a PTZOptics webcam.
 The PTZOptics webcam sets a new standard for video production quality for webcams and here’s how….
 First, set up your PTZOptics webcam.
 You can clamp mount your webcam to the top of your display or securely fasten your webcam to a tripod.
 Consider using a cool ring light like the one we show here.